-Distribution: It is not suited to very wet areas, and not suited to high altitudes.
-It needs a welldrained, fertile, sandy soil.
+Distribution: It grows in many Mediterranean climate and tropical countries.
+It is not suited to very wet areas, and not suited to high altitudes.
+It needs a well-drained, fertile, sandy soil.
 It is drought and frost sensitive.
 Trees need temperatures above 3-5°C to grow.
 Seeds won't start to grow below 13 °C. It suits hardiness zones 9-11.